 Knowledge Partner (1)

-The Boston Consulting Group's presence in Africa includes four permanent offices in Casablanca, Lagos, Luanda and Johannesburg, 7 research centers and over 100 consultants across the continent.
-BCG projects in Africa cover a large spectrum of industry sectors including Industrial Goods, Financial Institutions and Insurance, Public Sector, Energy, Consumer Products, Healthcare and Technology, Media and Telecommunications.
+Our presence in Africa includes four permanent offices in Casablanca, Lagos, Luanda and Johannesburg and 7 research centres.
+BCG projects in Africa cover a large spectrum of industry sectors including Industrial Goods, Financial Institutions and Insurance, Public Sector, Social Impact, Energy, Consumer Products, Healthcare and Technology, Media and Telecommunications.

 Silver Sponsor (1)